openwpm/openwpm-crawler/deployment/gcp/README.md

 - Visit [GCP Kubernetes Engine API](https://console.cloud.google.com/apis/api/container.googleapis.com/overview) to enable the API.
     - You may need to set the Billing account.

-For the remainder of these instructions, you are assumed to be in the `deployment/gcp/` folder, and you should have the following env var set to the project you have set up:
+For the remainder of these instructions, you are assumed to be in the `deployment/gcp/` folder, and you should have the following env vars set to the GCP project you're using as well as a prefix to identify your resources within that project (e.g., your username):

 ```
 export PROJECT="foo-sandbox"
+export CRAWL_PREFIX="foo"
 ```

 ## (One time) Provision GCP Resources